makersacademy/async-workshops/callbacks-workshop/README.md

 ### Workshop (30 mins)

 * Pair up.
 Choose who will drive and who will navigate.
-This will be a great opportunity to practice avoiding the breakdown of driver/navigator during investigatory coding.
+This will be a great opportunity to practice maintaining the driver/navigator roles during investigatory coding.
 Remember the XP values of communication, feedback, respect, courage and simplicity.

 * Put the code for question 1 (below) into `callbacks-workshop/index.js`.
 Open `index.html` in your browser.
 [More help](../run-the-question-code.md).